cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

-## cogment.actor.ActorSession
+## cogment.ActorSession(Session)

-Class containing session/trial data and methods necessary to run an actor for a trial.
+Abstract class based on `cogment.Session`, containing session/trial data and methods necessary to run an actor for a trial.
 An instance of this class is passed as argument to the actor callback function registered with `cogment.Server.register_actor`.

 `actor_class`: *str* - Name of the class of actor this class represents.
 Specified in `cogment.yaml` as `actor_classes:id`.